Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 #### Work performed:
 - The work performed started with determining if the home page of the QuizGame extension was indeed structured with multiple `<h1>` headings.
-- After this verification, the intended layout of this page was examined to determine if any of the headings on the page were nested section headings or were headings for seperate sections.
+- After this verification, the intended layout of this page was examined to determine if any of the headings on the page were nested section headings or were headings for separate sections.
 - After it was determined that each heading represented the introduction of new independent section of the home page, each of the `<h1>` headings was changed to a `<h2>` heading.
 - Finally, CSS classes that selected the various `<h1>` tags were removed from the code because the styling they applied to the headings were no longer needed with the new heading structure.